Cephel/DCS-LSO-Camera/README.md

 - [carrier ID] is a number indicating the carrier ID, 74 for the Stennis by default.
 Example: `overlay.exe 51 1 33`.

 Note: You can only omit options at the end.
 You have to add all previous ones.
 For example `overlay.exe 1` to set just the text color to white will not work.

-## Known issues
-- Resolutions other than 1080p do not work correctly right now.